 WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, David Gula, Principal Planner The North Claymont Area Master Plan was adopted in 2017 and included an implementation plan detailing additional actions to be undertaken by WILMAPCO and the planning partners.
-As outlined in the Plan's implementation section, staff will work with the partners-the Monitoring Committee-- to monitor plan implementation, facilitate planning for the development of a mixed-use, walkable transit hub, promote completion of the East Coast Greenway through the area, assist with land use coordination, assist with planning transit service changes, incorporate recommendations into the RTP, TIP and other documents, and promote completion of other recommendations as the area develops. \$30,000 is budgeted for consultant support.
+As outlined in the Plan's implementation section, staff will work with the partners-the Monitoring Committee-- to monitor plan implementation, facilitate planning for the development of a mixed-use, walkable transit hub, promote completion of the East Coast Greenway through the area, assist with land use coordination, assist with planning transit service changes, incorporate recommendations into the RTP, TIP and other documents, and promote completion of other recommendations as the area develops.

-6. Route 9 Corridor Transportation and Land Use Master Plan

-WILMAPCO STAFF PARTICIPANT: William Swiatek, Principal Planner, Jacob Thompson, Senior Transportation Planner

-In 2017 WILMAPCO developed a Master Plan for the Route 9 Corridor just south of Wilmington.
-Staff will continue to provide technical assistance to our local civic and agency partners to help realize the implementation of this plan.
+6. Route 9 Corridor Transportation and Land Use Master Plan Monitoring Support WILMAPCO STAFF PARTICIPANT: William Swiatek, Principal Planner, Jacob Thompson, Senior Planner In 2017 WILMAPCO developed a Master Plan for the Route 9 Corridor just south of Wilmington.
+Staff will continue to provide technical assistance to our local civic and agency partners to help realize the implementation of this plan, though efforts such as the Route 9 Redefined RAISE Grant.
 This includes organizing Route 9 Monitoring Committee meetings, supporting the prioritization of local transportation projects, conducting outreach, and providing general support as needed for the plan's implementation.